 "Not in our name" is the response of horrified midwives to their union's unilateral decision to back the campaign calling for the complete deregulation

 of abortion.
-This would mean that a woman could 'choose' to have an abortion throughout all 9 months of pregnancy for any reason.
-The thinking
+This would mean that a woman could 'choose' to have an abortion throughout all nine months of pregnancy for any or no reason.

-behind this is summed up in a statement made by a spokesman for the Royal College of Midwives (RCM).
-Their chief executive, Prof Cathy Warwick
+The thinking behind this is summed up in a statement made by a spokesman for the Royal College of Midwives (RCM).
+Their chief executive, Prof

 The RCM spokesman said: ‘If we are to be advocates for women then we must advocate for choice on all aspects of their care.'